Abraxas Petroleum Management Hit The Ball

 The first solid accomplishment was the well results in the Permian.
 Abraxas is a small company, so the acreage there is significant to the company.
 As shown in the second slide, the acreage may not be the best, but the well results were pretty good for the acreage.

-Investors need to keep their eye on the decline rate and performance of this well.
+Investors need to keep their eyes on the decline rate and performance of this well.
 It does appear that the well will pay for itself in less than two years.
 So further development should be profitable, though an upgrade to the hedging program may be in order to aid profits as the industry continues to improve operating results in the Permian area.

 Management has shown an unusual amount of focus by making some tiny acquisitions in the area.
 A possible merger with another small player in the Permian should not be ruled out or even a reverse merger with a private company.
 Management has pointed to increased cash flow, so that cash flow needs to increase enough to convince the market that the breakeven point for the company is now acceptably low.
 Then the market will not be waiting for more dilutive stock issuances.